liferay/liferay-docs/develop/tutorials/articles/service-builder/leveraging-hibernates-criteria-api.markdown

 Most features of Hibernate's Criteria API, including restrictions, projections, and orders, can be used on Liferay's dynamic query objects.
-Restrictions in Hibernate's Criteria API roughly correspond to the *where* clause of an SQL
+Restrictions in Hibernate's Criteria API roughly correspond to the `where` clause of an SQL
 query: they offer a variety of ways to limit the results returned by the query.
-You can use restrictions, for example, to restrict a query to only return results where a certain field has a particular value, or a value in a certain range, or a non-null value, etc.
+You can use restrictions, for example, to cause a query to return only results where a certain field has a particular value, or a value in a certain range, or a non-null value, etc.